PgBiel/ztimespan/README.md

 ```

 Time instances have the `time` property, which is the time stored, in milliseconds.
 NOTE: Make sure to not make `time` negative.
 Most methods check if time is negative and set it to 0 if so, but keeping it negative can cause buggy behavior.
+(Same goes for NaN.)

 ### Methods